 These studies have the potential to identify novel immunological targets that could leverage therapies currently being developed for systemic immune disorders.
 Furthermore, even if there are not approved therapies or proof of concept studies conducted, large numbers of innate immune pathways are druggable, either with small molecules or biologic agents.
 In addition, these studies are significant as they will provide important insights into how these various manipulations of innate immune activation states alter normal behaviors with an emphasis on cognition.
 These data have relevance to AD and age related memory decline as well as other disorders of the brain in which altered innate immune activation states have been implicated.
 Though this later facet is highly relevant to therapeutic development, it has broad relevance by providing important new information regarding the role of innate immune signaling in controlling behavior.
 Finally, the studies will be highly significant for the broader AD research community as they will provide a rich transcriptomic dataset of unparalleled scale from human patients with AD, pathological aging and primary tauopathies as well as mouse models of Aβ and tau pathology.

 We already have strong preclinical data supporting sTLR5-FC constructs as possible novel AD immunotherapy and are using the infrastructure of this U01 to see if TLR5 can be genetically validated as a risk factor in AD.
-Notably there is evidence form the literature that variants in Haplotype 4 can influence TLR5 function.
+Notably there is evidence from the literature that variants in Haplotype 4 can influence TLR5 function.
 Our initial data are encouraging in this regard.
 Not only do we have a novel target, but we have in a sense proven a way to drug it.
 Cleary if the genetics is reproducible, we will have met the criteria for most of what is a validated target at least for Aβ.
-We will await studies in tau models to see the effect in second AD relevant model.
+We will await studies in tau models to see the effect in a second AD-relevant model.

 Our phenotype in IL-10 mice, which we can in part attribute to APOE expression, is fascinating as it suggests a potential complex relationship between innate immune response and underlying genetic risk factors.
 As mouse APOE is highly amyloidogenic increasing its expression is clearly not beneficial; however, in humans one might predict that increase of APOE2 would be beneficial whereas effects of increased APOE3 would be harder to predict.
-In any case, the systems levels approach was instrumental to providing a more complete mechanistic understating of the harmful effect of Il-10.
+In any case, the systems levels approach was instrumental in providing a more complete mechanistic understating of the harmful effect of Il-10.

 D. Plans For Year 2.

 We anticipate little major change in the Milestones for Year 2 with the exception of the balance between genotyping and execution of exome sequencing.
-In joint discussions with NIH program, The AMP partners using data from our initial studies we will jointly determine which is the more cost- and information-effective approach.
+In joint discussions with NIH program and ourAMP partners that consider the data from our initial studies, we will jointly determine which is the more cost- and information-effective approach.
 As noted above there is a slight delay in the RNAseq data, but this should not impede overall deliverables over the course of the grant.
 The Milestones as noted are:

 Year 2.